Resources > Seasonal Care

 • 1Simplify Traditions: If putting up a 10-foot tree is too much, switch to a tabletop version.
 If cooking a turkey is exhausting, order a pre-made meal.
 Keep the feeling, ditch the fatigue.

 • 2Create a Quiet Zone: Holiday gatherings can be overstimulating for seniors.
-Set up a quiet room where your loved one can retreat if the noise gets too loud, preventing agitation before it starts.
+Set up a quiet room where your loved one can retreat if the noise gets too loud.
+It helps prevent agitation before it starts.

 • 3Delegate with Grace: Make a list of holiday chores.
 Circle the three that bring you joy.
 Delegate, outsource, or delete the rest.
-You do not have to be the magic maker for everyone.
+You don't have to be the magic maker for everyone.

-• 4Schedule the 'After': Plan a day of pure rest for yourself immediately after the main holiday events.
-Knowing you have a recovery day on the calendar can make the busy days feel more manageable.
+• 4Schedule the 'After': Plan a day of pure rest for yourself right after the main holiday events.
+Knowing you have a recovery day on the calendar can make the busy days feel so much more manageable.

 Vanessa Valerio